MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

 # Upload organizational data (subsequent uploads)

-This article presents the steps that administrators take to upload (import) organizational data to Workplace Analytics.
-Complete these steps after preparing data as described in [Prepare organizational data](Prepare-organizational-data.md).
+Administrators need to do the following steps to upload (import) organizational data to Workplace Analytics.
+Complete the steps after preparing the data as described in [Prepare organizational data](Prepare-organizational-data.md).

   > [!Important]
-  > Follow the steps in this section if this is **not** the first time that you have uploaded organizational data to Workplace Analytics.
+  > Only follow these steps if this is **not** the first time you have uploaded organizational data to Workplace Analytics.
 If this **is** the first time, follow the steps in [Upload organizational data (first upload)](upload-organizational-data-1st.md).

 ## Import tasks